 Katla is a 26ft Wooden Gaff Cutter built by Martin Lund in 2006 of the Wynfall design by Mark Smaalders.

-Carvel built of Mahogany planks over sawn Pine frames.
+She is Carvel built of Mahogany planks over sawn Pine frames.
 The planks are fastened with Stainless Steel (316) screws and the frames are glued and fastened using wooden pegs and Galvanised bolts.
 Before painting, all wood was treated with a mixture of Turpentine, Pine Oil and Cuprinol.

 The deck is Marine Plywood epoxy laminated and covered with chopped strand mat in epoxy resin.
 The Spar is of Siberian Larch.
 The rudder is transom hung on Stainless Steel (316) pintles.